HL7/fhir-sdoh-clinicalcare/input/pagecontent/draft_specifications_for_personal_characteristics.md

 Currently, federal policy allows visual observation of R/E in some situations but prohibits it in others (e.g., USDA Food and Nutrition Service policy [Collection of Race and Ethnicity Data by Visual Observation](https://www.fns.usda.gov/cn/Race-and-Ethnicity-Data-Policy-Rescission)).
 Although the IG value set provides “observed” as a collection method for the R/E profiles, there are concerns over the lack of reliability of “visual observation” of R/E. Therefore, the general recommendation is that R/E should be determined by attestation of the subject (or a related person in the event the subject is a minor or incapable of attesting) and the use of visual observation (i.e., “observed”) to determine R/E is generally discouraged.
 If future federal law or regulation completely prohibits visual observation of R/E, “observed” will be removed from the IG value set.

 In situations where an individual (e.g., a parent, guardian, caregiver, etc.) has legal authority on behalf of a subject, the complexity of whether R/E is “self-reported” versus “observed” versus “reported by related person” may need to be determined by policy at the local, state or federal level (e.g., [Department of Education](https://www.govinfo.gov/content/pkg/FR-2007-10-19/html/E7-20613.htm) pg.
 59268, Section II C- Identification of Racial and Ethnic Categories and Missing Data).

+#### Guidance for use of Provenance with Race and Ethnicity Personal Characteristics

+There is a possibility that either or both the US Core Patient profile and Personal Characteristics observation profiles for race and ethnicity may have have provenance associated with them.
+Since the Provenance resource only points to the resource instance that it is supporting (target), there is no way to determine which elements (if any) have been changed.
+We suggest that provenance should be used in conjunction with this IG to determine one of the following:

+​	the author organization responsible for the information, and

+​	the transmitter (e.g. provider, payer, etc.) that provided the informaton.

+Additional guidance is provided in the [US Core 3.1.1 Basic Provenance Guidance](http://hl7.org/fhir/us/core/STU3.1.1/basic-provenance.html).

 ### Testing Draft Specifications